moosetechnology/FASTTypescript/README.md

 ## NB

-The project is still at the very begining.
+The project is still at the very beginning.
 But at least now it can parse and generate a basic model of FASTTypescript.
 Still need to:
 - Reorder classes
 - Add new properties